-Before you cable your router, take a moment to become familiar with the label and the front and back panels.
+Before you cable your router, take a moment to become familiar with the front, side, and back panels and the label.
 Pay particular attention to the LEDs on the front panel.

-Front Panel
+Front and Side Panel

-The router front panel has the status LEDs and icons shown in the figure.
-The Wireless and WPS icons are buttons.
+The router front panel has status LEDs and icons.
+Buttons and connectors are on the side.